Larry Adler: Personal life

 Adler married Eileen Walser in 1938; they had two daughters and one son.
 They divorced in 1961.
 He married Sally Cline in 1969; they had one daughter.
 They divorced in 1977.
 At the time of his death, in addition to his children he also had two grandchildren and two great-grandchildren.

 His son, Peter Adler, fronted the band Action and others in Dublin, Ireland, in the late 1960s.
 Adler was an atheist.
 His brother, Jerry Adler (1918–2010), was also a harmonica player.

 Adler was a close friend of Peter Stringfellow, who hosted his birthday parties at his central London club for at least the last ten years of his life.

-He was an outspoken critic of Ronald Reagan, primarily because of Reagan's McCarthyist activities when president of the Screen Actors Guild in the 1940s and 1950s.
+He was an outspoken critic of Ronald Reagan, primarily because of Reagan's anti-communist activities when president of the Screen Actors Guild in the 1940s and 1950s.

 He died of cancer in St Thomas' Hospital, London, aged 87, on 6 August 2001.
 He was cremated at Golders Green Crematorium, London, where his ashes remain.